A Course in Interacting Particle Systems: The upper and lower invariant laws

 To state the final result of this section, we need a bit of theory.
-We observe that for any interacting particle system, the set $\Ii$ of all invariant laws is a compact, convex subset of $\Mi_1(S^\La)$.
+We observe that for any interacting particle system, the set $\Ii$ of all invariant laws is a compact, convex subset of the space $\Mi_1(S^\La)$ of probability measures on $S^\La$, equipped with the topology of weak convergence.
 Indeed, if $\mu$ and $\nu$ are invariant laws and $p\in[0,1]$, then clearly

 proving that $p\mu+(1-p)\nu$ is an invariant law.
 The fact that $\Ii$ is closed follows from Proposition~\ref{P:invlim}.
 Since $\Mi_1(S^\La)$ is compact, $\Ii$ is also compact.